unboundsecurity/unbound-integration/public-key/README.md

 # Unbound Public Key

 Unbound packages are provided with a signature that you can use to verify the integrity of the package.
 In addition, the certicate can be used to verify the public key.

+## Verify a package using the public key

 Use the following procedure to verify the package.

 1. Download Unbound's public key from this repo.
 The file is called ub.pgp.